Morena (political party): Early political background

-Following the 2006 presidential election, in which former Head of Government of Mexico City Andrés Manuel López Obrador alleged election fraud after narrowly losing to Felipe Calderón, the left-wing parties that supported López Obrador's candidacy formed the legislative bloc Broad Progressive Front during the LX Legislature to promote his political platform and counteract Calderón's administration.
+Following the 2006 presidential election, in which Coalition for the Good of All candidate Andrés Manuel López Obrador made allegations of election fraud after narrowly losing to Felipe Calderón, the left-wing parties that supported López Obrador's candidacy formed the legislative bloc Broad Progressive Front during the LX Legislature to promote his political platform and counteract Calderón's administration.
 However, during the legislative session, many legislators from the Party of the Democratic Revolution (PRD), the bloc's largest party, began to distance themselves from López Obrador, who was increasingly perceived as radical due to his election fraud claims.
 In the 2008 PRD leadership election, Jesús Ortega, from the party's "Nueva Izquierda" (lit.
 'New Left') faction, defeated López Obrador ally Alejandro Encinas Rodríguez for the party presidency.
 "Nueva Izquierda" favored cooperation with other political forces, marking a shift away from López Obrador's confrontational strategy.

 In 2008, Calderón's administration introduced an energy reform that López Obrador and his followers argued was a step toward privatizing the state-owned petroleum company, Pemex.
 In response, he organized the "Movimiento Nacional en Defensa del Petróleo, el Patrimonio y la Economía Popular" (lit.
 'National Movement in Defense of Oil, Heritage, and the Popular Economy'), which mobilized supporters in rallies and sit-ins to oppose the measures.
 The reform was ultimately approved with support from the Institutional Revolutionary Party (PRI), the National Action Party (PAN), and factions of PRD legislators.
 Due to this, in the 2009 legislative elections, López Obrador only endorsed candidates from the Labor Party (PT), Convergence (CON), or his faction of the PRD.

 Following the 2009 legislative elections, internal shifts within the PT and CON led both parties to participate in 2010 electoral coalitions with the PRD and the PAN in several key gubernatorial contests aimed at curbing the PRI's resurgence, a strategy that further distanced López Obrador and his supporters from the PRD's leadership.